All About Vitamins

 Overdosage, toxicity and cautions for vitamin B1 (thiamin)

-Vitamin B1 (Thiamin) is a relative non-toxic vitamin, except at exceedingly high doses.
+Vitamin B1 (thiamin) is a relative non-toxic vitamin, except at exceedingly high doses.

 Side effects at the high doses (listed above) are: